Im-Rises/space-invaders-arcade-emulator/README.md

 - [x] Update the UFO sound (is looping but sound is too much spaced) (create a new mp3 or force stop playing the sound and play it again)
 - [x] Add the 9nth sound (the sound when the player pass 1000/1500 points)
+- [ ] Copy new emulation upgrade to computer version
 - [ ] Rotate the screen in webgl to prevent css rotation issue
 - [ ] Add a real space invaders font
 - [ ] Update transparency to put font in the background